-Opportunity loss: Selling call option means investment manager are obligated to deliver the stock at a predetermined price.
-In case when the stock price moves above the predetermined price, the upside opportunity is lost on the stock, because we have sold call option.
+Opportunity loss: Writing a call option means investment manager are obligated to deliver the stock at a predetermined price called as Strike Price.
+In case when the stock price moves above the threshold of strike price plus premium of the call option, the upside opportunity is lost on the stock, because we have written call option.

 Writing call options are highly specialized activities and entail higher than ordinary investment risks.
-In such investment strategy, the profits from call option writing is capped at the option premium, however the downside depends upon the increase in value of the underlying equity shares.
+In such investment strategy, the profits from call option writing is capped at the option premium, however the downside depends upon the increase in value of the underlying equity shares which could be unlimited.